pablolp99/pablolp99/README.md

 ## Hi there 👋

 💻 Currently a Data Engineer @ [Andela](https://www.andela.com/).

-📚 I am a Computer Science student at Buenos Aires University 🇦🇷 ([FCEN](http://dc.uba.ar/)).
-I am midway through the degree.
+📚 I am a Computer Science (Licentiate) student at Buenos Aires University 🇦🇷 ([FCEN](http://dc.uba.ar/)).
+I am in the final stretch of my degree.

 ### 🔭 My main interests are (and some tech stack technologies):
 * Machine Learning and Neural Networks (Python, ScikitLearn, Keras, Tensorflow, ...)